|

 visibilities

 within a few miles of shore.
-The point where this ends varies,
+The point where this ends varies.

-9 miles out the visibilities are unaffected.
+9 miles out the visibilities are unaffected by that issue.

-There is a great deal of diving variety within sport diving depths.
+of diving variety within sport diving depths.
+Dive spots offshore

-In the nearer-shore area quadrants like 9-Mile, depths typically
+In the nearer-shore area quadrants like "9-Mile", depths typically

 in the 60 foot range can be found on the upper decks and bridges

-of some wrecks.
 The very productive hunting

 Stream (whose track varies from 60 to 90 miles or so